TL;DR

 option.
 You can create a well-structured tabular output by specifying the desired columns, such as NAME, SIZE, and MOUNTPOINT.
 For instance, executing lsblk -o NAME, SIZE, MOUNTPOINT

 will provide a clear table containing the names of the mounted disks, their respective sizes, and their associated mount points.
-This tabular format enhances readability and allows easy comparison and analysis of the listed mounted disks’ essential attributes.
+Can I list only the mounted network disks?

 command with the -t